KseniiaOshchepkova/KseniiaOshchepkova/README.md

 - 👋 Hi, I’m @KseniiaOshchepkova
-- 👀 I’m interested in analytics.
+- 👀 I’m interested in project management and analytics
-- 🌱 I want to grow up to be a professional analyst
+- 🌱 I want to grow up to be a professional project management

 You can contact me by email: osenka67@yandex.ru
 and Telegram @KseniiaOshchepkova